 With paid license plugins, you get the help of an excellent support team to assist you with any request you have.
 That’s another advantage to keep in mind.

-A typical paid plugin costs between $29 and $99.
+A typically paid plugin costs between $29 and $99.
 Think in the long term, if a paid plugin is going to benefit your business for a long period, then it’s worth it.

 #11 Test if the plugin is slowing down the site

-Now that after your WordPress plugin meets all the above criteria, you need to put it into the test.
+Now that your WordPress plugin meets all the above criteria, you need to put it to the test.

 But just to be safe, back up your site first before proceeding any further.